-From 1 July 2017, overnight positions in Stock Options will be subject to a carrying cost.
+Overnight positions in short Stock Options are subject to a carrying cost.

-The carrying cost will be calculated on the basis of the daily margin requirement and applied when a position is held overnight.
+The carrying cost is calculated on the basis of the daily margin requirement and applied when a position is held overnight.

 The funding rate used for calculating the carrying cost is based on the relevant Interbank-rate + markup (150 bps).

 Carrying Cost = Margin requirement * Holding time * (Relevant Interbank rate + Markup) / (365 or 360 days)